Houlem2008/Sprint_3_Project/README.md

 - How you formulated the null and alternative hypotheses.
 - What criterion you used to test the hypotheses and why.

-Step 5.
-Write an overall conclusion
+**Step 5.
+Write an overall conclusion**

-Format: Complete the task in Jupyter Notebook.
-Put the programming code in code cells and text explanations in markdown cells, then apply formatting and headings.
+**Format:** Complete the task in Jupyter Notebook.
+Put the programming code in `code` cells and text explanations in `markdown` cells, then apply formatting and headings.

-Description of the data
+## Description of the data

 Remember!
 Megaline rounds seconds up to minutes, and megabytes to gigabytes.
-For calls, each individual call is rounded up: even if the call lasted just one second, it will be counted as one minute.
-For web traffic, individual web sessions are not rounded up.
+For `calls`, each individual call is rounded up: even if the call lasted just one second, it will be counted as one minute.
+For `web traffic`, individual web sessions are not rounded up.
 Instead, the total for the month is rounded up.
 If someone uses 1025 megabytes this month, they will be charged for 2 gigabytes.

-The users table (data on users):
+The `users` table (data on users):

-- user_id — unique user identifier
+- *user_id* — unique user identifier
-- first_name — user's name
+- *first_name* — user's name
-- last_name — user's last name
+- *last_name* — user's last name
-- age — user's age (years)
+- *age* — user's age (years)
-- reg_date — subscription date (dd, mm, yy)
+- *reg_date* — subscription date (dd, mm, yy)
-- churn_date — the date the user stopped using the service (if the value is missing, the calling plan was being used when this database was extracted)
+- *churn_date* — the date the user stopped using the service (if the value is missing, the calling plan was being used when this database was extracted)
-- city — user's city of residence
+- *city* — user's city of residence
-- plan — calling plan name
+- *plan* — calling plan name

-The calls table (data on calls):
+The `calls` table (data on calls):

-- id — unique call identifier
+- *id* — unique call identifier
-- call_date — call date
+- *call_date* — call date
-- duration — call duration (in minutes)
+- *duration* — call duration (in minutes)
-- user_id — the identifier of the user making the call
+- *user_id* — the identifier of the user making the call

-The messages table (data on texts):
+The `messages` table (data on texts):

-- id — unique text message identifier
+- *id* — unique text message identifier
-- message_date — text message date
+- *message_date* — text message date
-- user_id — the identifier of the user sending the text
+- *user_id* — the identifier of the user sending the text

-The internet table (data on web sessions):
+The `internet` table (data on web sessions):

-- id — unique session identifier
+- *id* — unique session identifier
-- mb_used — the volume of data spent during the session (in megabytes)
+- *mb_used* — the volume of data spent during the session (in megabytes)
-- session_date — web session date
+- *session_date* — web session date
-- user_id — user identifier
+- *user_id* — user identifier

-The plans table (data on the plans):
+The `plans` table (data on the plans):

-- plan_name — calling plan name
+- *plan_name* — calling plan name
-- usd_monthly_fee — monthly charge in US dollars
+- *usd_monthly_fee* — monthly charge in US dollars
-- minutes_included — monthly minute allowance
+- *minutes_included* — monthly minute allowance
-- messages_included — monthly text allowance
+- *messages_included* — monthly text allowance
-- mb_per_month_included — data volume allowance (in megabytes)
+- *mb_per_month_included* — data volume allowance (in megabytes)
-- usd_per_minute — price per minute after exceeding the package limits (e.g., if the package includes 100 minutes, the 101st minute will be charged)
+- *usd_per_minute* — price per minute after exceeding the package limits (e.g., if the package includes 100 minutes, the 101st minute will be charged)
-- usd_per_message — price per text after exceeding the package limits
+- *usd_per_message* — price per text after exceeding the package limits
-- usd_per_gb — price per extra gigabyte of data after exceeding the package limits (1 GB = 1024 megabytes)
+- *usd_per_gb* — price per extra gigabyte of data after exceeding the package limits (1 GB = 1024 megabytes)

-How will my project be evaluated?
+## How will my project be evaluated?

 We’ve put together some project assessment criteria.
 Read over them carefully before you get to work.